Meet Our Team

 With over 25 engineers, artists, designers, and producers, HitPoint is one of the largest independent video game studios in Massachusetts, now with offices in Los Angeles.

-Since HitPoint’s inception, Paul has led the day-to-day operations at the studio and currently oversees the development of all of HitPoint’s independent and work-for-hire projects.
+Since HitPoint’s inception in 2008, Paul has led the day-to-day operations at the studio.
+As CEO, Paul currently oversees the development of all of HitPoint’s independent and work-for-hire projects and directs business strategy.
 Paul has a diverse educational background in computer science, graphic design, and business, from the University of Massachusetts at Amherst.

-A well-known game industry veteran, Ariella founded and managed three game companies, developing many casual games and simulations over the past 30 years.
-As President of HitPoint Studios, Ariella is now focused on the creation of serious games and unique use cases using Augmented Reality.
+A well-known game industry veteran, Ariella founded three game companies over the past 30 years.
+As President of HitPoint Studios, Ariella is focused on the creation of serious games and unique use cases using Augmented Reality.
 Lehrer has a PhD. in Cognitive Psychology from Claremont Graduate University and writes frequently about technology and kids on her blog: www.ariellalehrer.com.

 Andrew was Lead Producer for AR title Crayola Color Blaster and Game Designer/Creative Director for Kody Kapow Village Defender for Universal Kids.
 One of the creators of the TimePlay® interactive gaming platform that allows hundreds of people to play games together on big screens in movie theaters, Andrew designed and produced over a dozen games for this platform.

 Kevin received his M.S.
 Degree in Computer Science from the University of Massachusetts and has been lead engineer on many games, including Disney Fairies: Hidden Treasure, Seaside Getaway, and Words in Space.
 He has trained, managed, and grown engineering teams across a broad range of platforms, game styles, and disciplines.